kurron/mongodb-conditional-update/README.md

 query.

-In a concurrent environment, the upsert map will need to be thread-safe but that is easily achieved,  In a distributed environment, where multiple processes are competing to update the same document, the try/catch/retry model needs to be reintroduced.
+In a concurrent environment, the upsert map will need to be thread-safe but that is easily achieved.
+In a distributed environment, where multiple processes are competing to update the same document, the try/catch/retry model needs to be reintroduced.
 Assuming a clean database and two processes working on an event targetting the same document, Process A and Process B both will see that Document 1 is not in the database and will enable upserting.